evhub/rabbit/docs/Code Examples.md

                    #  into two parts and each part sorted.
         )

-    @ len:l # The whole body of the function is only performed if l is not
+    @ l # The whole body of the function is only performed if l is not
         #  empty, otherwise null, the empty list, is returned
 ```